 As an Apple Certified teacher Daniel relishes embracing technological shifts to support learning and is a keen advocate of the flipped classroom.
 He remains an associate examiner for both the CIE and EdExcel IGCSE exam boards as well as for the IBO and has been teaching since the year 2000.
 Daniel is a proud recipient of the Her Majesty Queen Mother Great War Scholarship and runs the History Bowl CCA in D204 every Thursday after school for students who wish to represent their school in annual academic tournaments.

 Daniel feels extremely fortunate to have worked with so many inspiring students, parents, and teachers in his previous roles as Head of Year, Head of Humanities, Head of Learning Support, Gifted and Talented coordinator, EAL champion, and Child Protection Officer.
 He has also worked on several NAIS Pudong Summer School programmes and has led experiential learning to Sanya during Project Weeks.
 Teaching History remains his passion however and although Daniel is a secondary specialist he has greatly enjoyed helping embed History through STEAM in Years 3 and 4 as well as when leading History lessons to Year 6 students during transition days.

-When not working Daniel enjoys practising his Tagalog, eating Korean food, and visiting sites of historic interest.
-He loves kayaking and reading American poetry, but not usually at the same time.
-Daniel is a lifelong Aston Villa FC supporter and is happiest watching cricket with a cup of tea, a piccalilli sandwich, and a crossword.
+When not working he enjoys spending time with his wife and young daughter.
+Daniel is a keen contributor to Teaching History and the British Journal of Pastoral Education and enjoys podcasting.
+Daniel is a lifelong Aston Villa FC supporter and is happiest watching Test cricket with a flask of tea, a piccalilli sandwich, and a crossword.